ebasso/sterling-b2b-samples/business-process/sftp-get-multiple-files/README.md

 # IBM Sterling File Gateway Scenarios

-Polling a file from a SFTP Partner
+Polling multiple files from a SFTP Partner

 In this scenario business needs to go out to a partner using SFTP Server and poll for a file with specific name or extension.
 Once file is found it needs to be delivered internally.